Gilone/fenghao.github.com/about.md

 <hr style="height:3px;border:none;border-top:3px ridge black;" />

 <h4>GUI Program for Picture Clustering based on Spectral Clustering and K-means | Jun 2018</h4>
-<p>-Analyzed and compared K-means and Spectral Clustering; proposed solutions to possible problems in design and parameter
+<p>--Analyzed and compared K-means and Spectral Clustering; proposed solutions to possible problems in design and parameter
-<br>-Implemented a program using Python and modules including PyQt, Scipy, and Pillow
+<br>--Implemented a program using Python and modules including PyQt, Scipy, and Pillow
-<br>-Enhanced the portability of the program using Pyinstaller
+<br>--Enhanced the portability of the program using Pyinstaller
-<br>-Collected data to measure the pros and cons of various unsupervised learning algorithms, and generated a research report</p>
+<br>--Collected data to measure the pros and cons of various unsupervised learning algorithms, and generated a research report</p>

 <h4>Link Prediction Project | Sep 2017</h4>
-<p>-Analyzed the work of constructing a "complete" coupling network using the meta-propagation rules in the coupling network to amplify the hidden features from the information of two links
+<p>--Analyzed the work of constructing a "complete" coupling network using the meta-propagation rules in the coupling network to amplify the hidden features from the information of two links
-<br>-Proposed a Coupled Factor Graph Model including meta-paths as the connection characteristic of structures</p>
+<br>--Proposed a Coupled Factor Graph Model including meta-paths as the connection characteristic of structures</p>

 <h4>Research on the Approximate Algorithm of the Vertex Cover Problem | Sep 2017</h4>
-<p>-Implemented two vertex cover algorithms (put the vertex with the largest degree and the two points of one edge) in the solution set
+<p>--Implemented two vertex cover algorithms (put the vertex with the largest degree and the two points of one edge) in the solution set
-<br>-Compared the effects of these two algorithms in various situations in detail , showing that under the constructed special graph structure, the approximation algorithm will be stronger than the heuristic greedy algorithm</p>
+<br>--Compared the effects of these two algorithms in various situations in detail , showing that under the constructed special graph structure, the approximation algorithm will be stronger than the heuristic greedy algorithm</p>

 <h4>“WordAssistant”-the Android Vocabulary Book based on Java | May 2019</h4>
-<p>-Adopted the API and Retrofit network request, GreenDAO3.0 local database, CardView card layout, and CBDDialog module
+<p>--Adopted the API and Retrofit network request, GreenDAO3.0 local database, CardView card layout, and CBDDialog module
-<br>-Combined them with RxJava and RxAndroid responsive programming</p>
+<br>--Combined them with RxJava and RxAndroid responsive programming</p>

 <h4>Object-oriented Game Design | May 2017</h4>
-<p>-Utilized C++ language and the third-party graphics library to implement a dodgeball game and a tower defence game</p>
+<p>--Utilized C++ language and the third-party graphics library to implement a dodgeball game and a tower defence game</p>

 <h4>Design and Implementation of Pipeline CPU | Jun 2019</h4>
-<p>-Utilized Verilog to design the pipeline based on the implementation of single-cycle CPU, simulated, adjusted the codes for modules</p>
+<p>--Utilized Verilog to design the pipeline based on the implementation of single-cycle CPU, simulated, adjusted the codes for modules</p>

 <h4>Comprehensive Experiments in C Language and Data Structure | May 2017</h4>
-<p>-Utilized the stack and A* Search Algorithm to complete the search of maze circuit; utilized the Huffman Coding Algorithm to compress and extract files; built a music file management system; implemented the Joseph game using circular linked list; designed a routing protocol to implement network transmission function, etc</p>
+<p>--Utilized the stack and A* Search Algorithm to complete the search of maze circuit; utilized the Huffman Coding Algorithm to compress and extract files; built a music file management system; implemented the Joseph game using circular linked list; designed a routing protocol to implement network transmission function, etc</p>

 <h3>LEADERSHIP IN COMPETITION</h3>
 <hr style="height:3px;border:none;border-top:3px ridge black;" />